AdobeDocs/media-analytics.pt-BR/help/sdk-implement/track-av-playback/track-core/track-core-js.md

    >[!IMPORTANT]
    >
-   >`trackSessionEnd` marca o fim de uma sessão de monitoramento.
+   >`trackSessionEnd` marca o fim de uma sessão de rastreamento.
 Se a sessão tiver sido assistida até o final, onde o usuário assistiu ao conteúdo até o fim, verifique se `trackComplete` () é chamado antes de `trackSessionEnd`.
 Any other `track*` API call is ignored after `trackSessionEnd`, except for `trackSessionStart` for a new tracking session.

 1. **Rastrear todos os cenários de pausa possíveis**

-   Identify the event from the media player for pause and call `trackPause`:
+   Identify the event from the media player for pause and call :`trackPause`

    ```js
    mediaHeartbeat.trackPause();